 Constant acceleration and deceleration of the pointer produces relatively choppy movements when compared to those of an air core gauge.
-Modifying the velocity position ramp during deceleration can create the desired damped movement.
-This modification is accomplished by adding repetitive steps at several of the last velocity position step values as the pointer decelerates.
-The 33976 allows the user to tailor the response characteristics to the application with three independent ramp characteristic variables.
-The RS, HCP and HC variables can be used to change the slowest velocity position steps, the number of Hold Counts, and the number of ramp positions to which the Hold Counts apply.
-More information is available in the RMPSEL description and in the example shown in Figure 10.
-If the maximum acceleration and deceleration of the pointer is desired, the Hold Counts can be disabled dynamically by either writing a logic [1] to the global Hold Count Disable bit, PECCR bit PE5, or to the HE0 or HE1 bits of the POS0R or POS1R, respectively.
+Air core behavior can be simulated with appropriate ramp modification during deceleration.
+This shaping can be accomplished by adding repetitive steps at several of the last step values as the pointer decelerates.
+The default movement in the 33970 uses this ramp modification feature.
+An example is shown in Figure 11.
+If the maximum acceleration and deceleration of the pointer is desired, the repetitive steps can be disabled by writing logic [1] to the PECCR bit PE5.